excaliburjs/excalibur-tiled/README.md

 For reference, see this [CodeSandbox sample](https://codesandbox.io/s/excalibur-tiled-example-4f83x?fontsize=14) for a Parcel-based game.

+### Webpack Configuration

+You will need to modify your webpack configuration to load Tiled JSON files using `file-loader` and then ensure any tilemap images are copied to the same output directory as your bundle, see [this example-ts-webpack branch](https://github.com/excaliburjs/example-ts-webpack/tree/feature/excalibur-tiled-with-webpack) for an example.

 ## Standalone Script File (JS)

 In your HTML file, add a reference **dist/excalibur-tiled.min.js** in your page: